blay/blay.se/edgeryders.markdown

 Another dominating theme in youth policy apart form this new landscape is the notion of crisis.
-As the European commission writes in the report ”An EU Strategy for Youth”:
+As the European commission writes in the report ’’An EU Strategy for Youth’’:

 > Globalisation can bring growth and jobs, but it can also bring about
 > specific challenges for vulnerable workers such as youth, as